yzdxs/learn-anything/readme.md

 - [interesting javascript libraries](http://nikitavoloboev.xyz/knowledge-map/js-libraries/)
 - and [more](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/)

-Eventually I want to make a visual mind map and [search engine for all the these mind maps](https://github.com/nikitavoloboev/knowledge-map#future-).
+Eventually I want to make a visual mind map and [search engine for all these mind maps](https://github.com/nikitavoloboev/knowledge-map#future-).

 Until then, [here is the entire list of all 2500 mind maps for your viewing](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/). 📚